phoenixframework/phoenix/guides/components.md

 We declared the attributes we accept via `attr` provided by `Phoenix.Component`, then we defined our `greet/1` function which returns the HEEx template.

-Next we need to recode `show.html.heex` to look like:
+Next we need to update `show.html.heex`:

 ```elixir
 <section>